Airline meal: Food safety

 Food safety is paramount in the airline catering industry.
 A case of mass food poisoning amongst the passengers on an airliner could have disastrous consequences.
 For example, on February 14, 1992, shrimp tainted with cholera was served on Aerolíneas Argentinas Flight 386.
 An elderly passenger died and other passengers fell ill.
 For this reason catering firms and airlines have worked together to provide a set of industry guidelines specific to the needs of airline catering.
 The World Food Safety Guidelines for Airline Catering is offered free of charge by the International Flight Service Association.

-On 18 May 2011, on an American Airlines Barcelona to JFK flight, due to Clostridium perfringens, 73-year-old Othon Cortes died, with food prepared by LSG Sky Chefs.
+On 18 May 2011, on an American Airlines Barcelona to JFK flight, 73-year-old Othon Cortes died due to Clostridium perfringens, with food prepared by LSG Sky Chefs.

 Different meals for pilots

-On a February 1975 flight were Japanese Coca-Cola salesmen and their wives, who were being rewarded by their company with a visit to France.
+On a February 1975 flight where Japanese Coca-Cola salesmen and their wives, who were being rewarded by their company with a visit to France.
 At the stopover at Ted Stevens Anchorage International Airport, ham and cheese omelettes had been brought onboard for breakfast, which made 196 passengers ill, on the flight from Tokyo to France.
 This 1975 Japan Air Lines food poisoning incident is the reason why airline pilots and co-pilots do not eat the same food as the passengers.
 Prof Stanley Mohlers and Kenneth N. Beers of Wright State University Medical School in Dayton, Ohio believed that food poisoning was an untrivial risk for airline crew.